 A primary goal of exposure science in the Department of Environmental and Global Health is to achieve sustainable growth in exposure research, through field- and laboratory-based experiments in domestic and global settings, to meet the goal of improving public health.

-Several faculty members with expertise and current research initiatives in this area are listed below.
-Visit their profiles to explore what research our department is doing in Exposure Science.
+Faculty members with expertise and current research initiatives in this area are listed below.
+Visit their profiles to explore what research our department is doing in exposure science.